-Aspire for Equality (Aspire Coaching & Training Ltd) is committed to protecting the privacy of our clients and visitors and your privacy is important to us.
+Aspire (Aspire Coaching & Training Ltd) is committed to protecting the privacy of our clients and visitors and your privacy is important to us.
 This Privacy Notice is intended to inform you how we gather, define and utilise your information.
 This policy applies to all information provided by you or collected by us on our website, or in any other way (such as by email, telephone or social media).
 We will process your personal information in accordance with the applicable data protection law and in accordance with this notice.

 What information we collect about you

-When you visit Aspire for Equality’s website or contact us by email or telephone you may choose to provide us with personal information, for example, your name, address, job title, company name, private and corporate email address and phone number, links to your professional profiles available in the public domain e.g. LinkedIn, Twitter, business Facebook or corporate website.
+When you visit Aspire’s website or contact us by email or telephone you may choose to provide us with personal information, for example, your name, address, job title, company name, private and corporate email address and phone number, links to your professional profiles available in the public domain e.g. LinkedIn, Twitter, business Facebook or corporate website.
 This includes information you provide when you register for our events, enter our database, subscribe to our services, participate in discussion boards or other functions on our social media channels or on our site, for example, enter a competition, promotion or survey.
 If you communicate with us by email we may retain the content of your email messages together with your email address and our responses.

 We may also obtain information about you from other sources such as LinkedIn, data suppliers, personal recommendations and possible referrals.
 In such cases we will inform you by sending you a privacy notice, within 30 days of collecting the data, advising that we hold personal information about you, letting you know the source of the personal information and whether it was from publicly accessible sources, and for what purpose we intend to retain and process your personal information.